 It must be kept in mind, however, that such evaluations are a supplement to regulatory analysis and not a substitute, and that an organization might not set comprehensive standards for “best practices” across the entire field of operations, focusing instead on particular areas such as marketing and advertising.
 Market conduct analysts and examiners should be conversant with the standards required to qualify for membership in organizations such as the National Council on Quality Assurance (NCQA) and the Utilization Review Accreditation Commission (URAC) (for health insurers).
 State insurance departments should review these standards to evaluate the extent to which compliance with the standards can be considered as a relevant indicator of compliance with related state statutes and regulations, to refine the market analysis.
 States are encouraged to direct analysts and examiners to request information associated with these organizations’ assessment activities to determine how such information might be used to gauge the appropriate nature and scope of further market conduct review that may be indicated.

 Some best practices organizations have developed standardized reporting formats, which are designed to provide market conduct analysts and examiners with a comprehensive summary of the testing and review activities that take place during a company’s self-audit and/or independent review process.
 Market conduct analysts and examiners are encouraged to become conversant with the specific review standards applicable to the independent analysis.
 Work papers retained by the company or its independent reviewer may provide additional useful information for market analysis purposes.
-Regulators must be sensitive, however, to the confidentiality concerns raised by these materials, as discussed in the NAIC white paper, .
+Regulators must be sensitive, however, to the confidentiality concerns raised by these materials, as discussed in the NAIC white paper, Regulatory Access to Insurer Information: The Issues of Confidentiality and Privilege.
 Personnel who work with confidential material should be specifically trained in the applicable laws and in the agency’s procedures for protecting confidential or privileged information from public disclosure, whether it is maintained in paper or electronic form.

-In some states, self-evaluative privilege statutes provide specific guidance on the regulators’ access rights and confidentiality obligations, whereas regulators in other states must consider a variety of issues related to the protection of proprietary information, attorney work product, trade secrets and other privileged information.
+In some states, self-evaluative privilege statutes provide specific guidance on the regulators’ access rights and confidentiality obligations, whereas regulators in other states must consider a variety of issues related to the protection of proprietary information, attorney work product, trade secrets, and other privileged information.
 Addressing these concerns and working with companies’ voluntary review activities is important, because a full understanding of a company’s market activities encompasses the company’s policies and the practices that implement the company’s policies.
 An active compliance program at a company often reflects a corporate culture that places a high value on compliance.
 Since “bottom-up” information on a company’s market practices is more accessible to regulators, the “top-down” policy focus often found in insurer peer reviews can be a useful complement to the information that is otherwise available.

 Consumer Dispute Resolution Processes

 For some lines of insurance, statutory dispute resolution processes provide another useful source of market information.
-In particular, most states now have some sort of external review framework for health insurance claims disputes; regulators should review the records of external review requests, disposition and companies’ responses over time.
+In particular, most states now have some sort of external review framework for health insurance claims disputes; regulators should review the records of external review requests, disposition, and companies’ responses over time.
 Similarly, records of administrative hearings on cancellations or nonrenewals of property insurance and automobile insurance policies (in states where these activities are subject to regulatory review) may shed some light on market practices in these lines of insurance.

 Matched Pair Testing